railsbridge/docs/sites/workshop/teacher_training.deck.md

 * Who has taught before?
 * Who has TA'd before?
 * Why are you here?

-<!SLIDE bullets>
-# Who am I?
-.notes Tell the class about yourself, your experience, your motivation.

 <!SLIDE bullets incremental>
 # What are the goals of the Railsbridge Open Workshop?